alexshtilman/logs-bugs-reporter/README.md

-# home work 63
+# home work 64

-1. So far, commit of CW-63 contains the following issues:
+1. So far, two projects have copies of the same file RandomLogs.
+It is not a good state because in the case we need to update that file we will have to do it at two different places.
+You should do refactoring of the application projects structure to fix the above
-   1. compilation error in logs-bugs-mongo-document project: the method findAll returns `Flux<LogDoc>` rather than `List<logDto>`;
+1. Write implementation of the method getAllExceptions from the interface LogsInfo with appropriate Rest Controller end-point method.
-   1. bug in logs-db-populator as Spring Data Mongodb Reactive implies ReactiveMongoRepository as the base repository You should to fix all the issues by using Flux/Mono functionality
+1. Write Unit test cases for all three end-points.
+Consider using WebTestClient class as we did in the project logs-bugs-emai-provider